 While property tax compression within the City of Reedsport seems to be improving overall, many properties within the Urban Renewal District have actually moved into compression in recent years.
-For this reason property taxes in the 2018/19 FY were budgeted at a more conservative figure.
-With this information, the 2019/20 FY budget has been adopted to reflect the same conservative figure for this resource.
+For this reason property taxes in the 2019/20 FY were budgeted at a more conservative figure.
+With this information, the 2020/21 FY budget has been adopted to reflect the same conservative figure for this resource.

 It is anticipated that with improvements to downtown infrastructure, business development grants provided by the Main Street Program, and the continued efforts of levee certification, Urban Renewal District property tax revenues will start trending in an upward fashion more consistent with that of the City's property tax collections.
 To further support the concept of upward trending, the Agency recognizes that new businesses are beginning to relocate to the area.
-Two new industrial-type businesses have already added jobs in the Urban Renewal District area in the 2018/19 FY.
+Two new industrial-type businesses added jobs in the Urban Renewal District area in the 2018/19 FY.
 In addition property sales have seen an increase which will equate to more business growth in the district in the near future.

 Moreover, City management continues to support the overall economic improvement of Reedsport and the Urban Renewal District through planning efforts.
 In the 2017/18 FY code amendments, to allow for more uses in the downtown that promote a live-work lifestyle, were adopted.
 Recent trail planning projects, providing connectivity to services, as well as, outlying communities have been publicly vetted.
-For 2019/20 FY budget a new affordable housing project within the Urban Renewal District area is nearing completion, which would provide new units downtown, concurrent with anticipated new jobs.
+For 2020/21 FY budget a new housing project within the Urban Renewal District area was completed, which provides new units downtown, concurrent with anticipated new jobs.

-City management and the Agency see great promise in the future of the Urban Renewal District.
+City management and the -Agency see great promise in the future of the Urban Renewal District.